Topics for theses

 If you are interested in this topic, please contact Nina Zwingmann using the contact form (link at the top of this page).

-The current media landscape is undergoing an unprecedented transformation, driven by the exponential development of digital technologies and the enormous amount of data available.
+Management of audiovisual AI-generated media content on digital platforms The current media landscape is undergoing an unprecedented transformation, driven by the exponential development of digital technologies and the enormous amount of data available.
 In this era of digital revolution, the application of (generative) AI takes center stage.
-AI technologies such as machine learning and deep neural networks have radically reshaped the media industry, offering possibilities that were unthinkable just a short time ago.
-In this context, deepfakes - artificially generated media content - are becoming increasingly important and present both challenges and opportunities.
+AI technologies such as machine learning and deep neural networks have radically reshaped the media industry and offer possibilities that were unthinkable until recently.
+In this context, deepfakes - artificially generated audiovisual media content - are becoming increasingly important and present both challenges and opportunities.
+Audiovisual AI-generated media content (images, videos and audios) such as deepfakes, as synthetic media content, have the potential not only to shake our understanding of reality and authenticity, but also to influence the credibility of media organizations and the dissemination of information.
+They are therefore a reflection of our times and represent one of the most recent and important developments in media technology.
+As an integral part of digital misinformation and disinformation, deepfakes raise urgent questions and require in-depth analysis.
+In the wake of these developments, there is an acute need to research and understand the diverse aspects of deepfakes in the context of digital disinformation and misinformation and potential value creation opportunities.
+Accordingly, a thesis could examine various aspects of the topic:

 Potential questions: